-- 2.1 Ordinary meetings of the Council will, in the following order: - (i) elect a person to preside if the Chair and Vice Chair are not present; - (ii) approve the minutes of the last meeting; - (iii) receive any announcements from the Chair, Leader and Head of Paid Service.
-A maximum of 15 minutes will be allowed for this item; - (iv) receive any declarations of interest from Members; - (v) receive petitions from the public and members in accordance with standing order (number) - (vi) consider petitions in accordance with the Council's petition scheme - (v)(vii) deal with any business (if any) remaining from the last Council meeting; - (vi)(viii) deal with Member questions to the Leader of the Council-(maximum of 15 minutes to be allowed for this item);
+- 2.1 There will be 6 ordinary meetings in a municipal year.
+Ordinary meetings of the Council will, in the following order: - (i) elect a person to preside if the Chair and Vice Chair are not present; - (ii) approve the minutes of the last meeting; - (iii) receive any announcements from the Chair, Leader and Head of Paid Service.
+A maximum of 15 minutes will be allowed for this item; - (iv) receive any declarations of interest from Members; - (v) receive petitions from the public and members in accordance with standing order (number) - (vi) consider petitions in accordance with the Council's petition scheme

+(vii) deal with any business (if any) remaining from the last Council meeting;

-- (ix) receive reports and recommendations of the Cabinet and other committees and deal with Member questions to Cabinet Members; (Maximum 30 minutes to be allowed for this item. - (vii) consider motions under Rule 9 of these Rules; - (viii)(x) receive reports and recommendations from the Scrutiny Committee and from the Norfolk Health Overview and Scrutiny Committee and on intentions to make referrals to the Secretary of State; - (ix)(xi) receive reports from the Select Committees - (x)(xii) receive reports about the business of joint arrangements and external organisations; - (xi) answer questions under Rule 8.3 of these Rules; - (xii) receive reports and recommendations of the Cabinet and other committees and deal with Member questions to Cabinet Members; - (xiii) consider any other business specified in the summons to the meeting; - (xiv) consider motions under Rule 9 of these Rules; - (xv) answer questions on notice under Rule 9.3 of these Rules; - 2.2 Business falling under items (i) and (ii) cannot be displaced, but subject to this, the order of business may be varied under the following circumstances: - (a) by the Chair at their discretion - (b) by resolution passed on a motion (which need not be in writing) duly moved and seconded, which will be moved and put without discussion. - 3.
-Extraordinary meetings - 3.1 Calling extraordinary meetings - 3.1.1 Those listed below may request the Head of Paid Service to call additional Council meetings in addition to ordinary meetings: - (i) the Council by resolution; - (ii) the Chair of the Council; - (iii) the Monitoring Officer; and - (iv) any five Members of the Council if they have signed a requisition presented to the Chair of the Council and they have refused to call a meeting or have failed to call a meeting within seven days of the presentation of the requisition. - 3.2 Business - 3.2.1 The date, time and place of any extraordinary meeting called will be determined by the Chair.
+(vi)(viii) deal with Member questions to the Leader of the Council-(maximum of

+15 minutes to be allowed for this item);

+(vii) consider motions under Rule 9 of these Rules;

+- (viii)(ix) receive reports and recommendations from the Scrutiny Committee and from the Norfolk Health Overview and Scrutiny Committee and on intentions to make referrals to the Secretary of State; - (ix)(x)receive reports from the Select Committees - (x)(xi) receive reports about the business of joint arrangements and external organisations; - (xi)(xii) answer questions under Rule 8.3 of these Rules; - (xii) receive reports and recommendations of the Cabinet and other committees and deal with Member questions to Cabinet Members; (xiv) consider any other business specified in the summons to the meeting; - (xv) consider motions under Rule 9 of these Rules; - (xvi) answer questions on notice under Rule 9.3 of these Rules; - 2.2 Business falling under items (i) and (ii) cannot be displaced, but subject to this, the order of business may be varied under the following circumstances: - (a) by the Chair at their discretion - (b) by resolution passed on a motion (which need not be in writing) duly moved and seconded, which will be moved and put without discussion.

+3. Extraordinary meetings

+3.1 Calling extraordinary meetings

+- 3.1.1 Those listed below may request the Head of Paid Service to call additional Council meetings in addition to ordinary meetings:

+- (i) the Council by resolution;

+- (ii) the Chair of the Council;

+- (iii) the Monitoring Officer; and

+- (iv) any five Members of the Council if they have signed a requisition presented to the Chair of the Council and they have refused to call a meeting or have failed to call a meeting within seven days of the presentation of the requisition.

+3.2 Business

-3.2.2 The business conducted at extraordinary meetings will be restricted to the business specified in the summons to the meeting.
+- 3.2.1 The date, time and place of any extraordinary meeting called will be determined by the Chair. - 3.2.2 The business conducted at extraordinary meetings will be restricted to the business specified in the summons to the meeting.